eleventy7/eider/README.md

 ![Java CI](https://github.com/eleventy7/eider/workflows/Java%20CI/badge.svg) [![Language grade: Java](https://img.shields.io/lgtm/grade/java/g/eleventy7/eider.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/eleventy7/eider/context:java)

-Experimental annotation based flyweight generator.
+Annotation based flyweight generator.
+Suitable for messages over Aeron and Aeron IPC when all processes are built and deployed as a single unit.

 Given a specification object, Eider generates a flyweight that can be used to read and write to a buffer with random access.
 The original specification object is not used at runtime.
 The generated flyweight has no runtime dependencies beyond Java and the targetted buffer implementation.